seznam/shelter/doc/dev-guide.rst

 Developers guide
 ================

+.. py:module:: settings

 ``settings`` – basic configuration of your application
 ------------------------------------------------------

-Basic configuration of your application is placed in ``settings`` module.
-It is common Python module, which is passed into Shelter using either ``-s/--settings`` command line argument or ``SHELTER_SETTINGS_MODULE`` environment variable.
-It contains a few options for basic application settings. ``startproject`` management command creates two entry points, ``applicationname/manage.py`` script and ``manage-applicationname`` executable.
-Both have pre-configured settings module to ``applicationname.settings``, so you needn't explicitly specify ``settings`` module if you use these entry points.
+Basic configuration of your application is placed in :mod:`!settings` module.
+It is common Python module, which is passed into Shelter using either :option:`-s/--settings` command line argument or :envvar:`SHELTER_SETTINGS_MODULE` environment variable.
+It contains a few options for basic application settings. :option:`startproject` management command creates two entry points, :command:`applicationname/manage.py` script and :command:`manage-applicationname` executable.
+Both have pre-configured settings module to :mod:`!applicationname.settings`, so you needn't explicitly specify :mod:`!settings` module if you use these entry points.

 .. code-block:: sh